aheck/clib/README.md

 clib.
 Unfortunately, this is how GLib handles out of memory errors and since a goal of this lib is to be compatible with GLib we have to handle it the same way.

+For most use cases (like the ones for which people use GLib) this shouldn't be a big problem, though.

 ## Building the Tests